Then they cry out to the Lord in their trouble, and He brings them out of their distresses. He calms the storm, so that its waves are still.

 What do you do when you are in distress?
-Psalm 107 details to us five stories of people who were in distress and God rescued them.
-Each story has the common theme of redemption.
+Psalm 107 describes five stories of people who were in distress and God rescued them.
+Each story has a common theme of redemption.

 Verse 28 says the sailors cried out to the Lord when they were in distress.
 That is the first thing we should do when we find ourselves in the middle of a storm.
 God not only calmed the waves, but He brought them to safely to land. (vs. 30)

 We often sail in stormy waters.
 We need God’s help when we are in circumstances that are beyond our control.
 This is when we can witness what only God can do.

 It’s good for us to endure struggles and distress.
 It shows us how small we are and how big God is.
 Distresses prove to us that we need God to help us.

 There are people who think they can go through life without the help of God.
 It is so sad to witness people who will not call on God for help.
 We need not to hesitate to cry out to God in our distress.

 Jesus calmed the waves on the Sea of Galilee for the disciples.
 He spoke and the wind and waves obeyed.
 It is amazing to watch how God can speak to nature and it listens.

 Praise God for helping you in your time of distress.
 Rejoice in knowing that as a child of God we have a Father who will take care of us and place us safely on dry ground.
 Can you give thanks to God for His goodness and mercy?